PJC-1/node_one/README.md

 });

 Note: that if you attempt to delete a directory that is not empty by means of using the rmdir() method, it will throw an error: directory not empty.
-You can use the unlink() to first delete all files inside the directory and then in the callback function you can use the rmdir() to delete the empty directory. exmaple: public/app.js
+You can use the unlink() to first delete all files inside the directory and then in the callback function you can use the rmdir() to delete the empty directory. example: public/app.js

 var fs = require(fs);